The BayesWave analysis pipeline in the era of gravitational wave observations

 The difference in the memory footprint is more marginal, with that cost being dominated by storing a identical time-frequency maps of the data.
 Unsurprisingly, the storage requirements have also increased significantly, going from $\sim$2--20\,MB for the low-latency analysis, to $\sim$18--130\,MB for the offline analysis.

-As before, the \BayesWavePost jobs do not add significantly to the total time-to-solution, taking, at most, about 15\,minutes to complete and presenting nearly identical memory and disk footprints as the parent \BayesWave jobs.
+As before, the \BayesWavePost jobs do not add significantly to the total time-to-solution, taking, at most, abou5 15\,minutes to complete and presenting nearly identical memory and disk footprints as the parent \BayesWave jobs.